 We know you have lots of questions, so let us answer them and put your mind at ease!

 Academics at Fisher

 At Fisher, the road to knowledge is one of experience and discovery.
 When students select a major, they embark on a curriculum designed to progress them toward mastery in their field.

 Fisher was founded in 1948 by the Basilian Fathers.
 Their motto, "Teach me goodness, discipline, and knowledge," continues to capture the College's traditions and values.
 In recognition of our commitment to service, Fisher has been named to the President's Higher Education Community Service Honor Roll numerous times for exemplary service efforts and service to disadvantaged youth.

 Both.
 Preparing graduates who are competent in their chosen academic discipline and who know how to negotiate their way in the world is Fisher's commitment to you.

 Approximately 20% of our applicants are undecided, and many more change their major over time.
 Each student will have a freshman advisor and a peer advisor to work with them.
 Once they declare a major, they will have an advisor in their field of study.

-Our Career Center is also a great place for students to explore majors and outside opportunities.
+Our Center for Career and Academic Planning is also a great place for students to explore majors and outside opportunities.